Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsection{Totally Nonbacktracking Walks}

-The theory of heaps of pieces is used throughout this section, though the ideas are sketched below without reference to the theory.
+The theory of heaps of pieces is used throughout this section.
 A good introduction can be found in either of~\cite{Krattenthaler2000,Viennot1986}.
-The basic definitions, terminology, and theorems as used in this paper are briefly recalled in Appendix~\ref{sec:Heaps}.
+The basic definitions, terminology, and theorem used in this paper are recalled in Appendix~\ref{sec:Heaps} and should be consulted now by readers who are not familiar with the theory.